raid-guild/open-grants/README.md

   - [ ] The Graph https://thegraph.com/ for queries
   - [ ] UI refactor for each ROLE’s { NULL, Manager, Grantee, Donor } grant view
   - [ ] Determine whether link to grant description stored in grant contract or defer to ENS
+  - [ ] Use factor contract to deploy new grants.
+Confirm factor has required events for tracking.